Brooklinen makes several types of sheets that are comfortable and luxurious, and in this review we discuss the pro's and

-There are four styles of sheets available from Brooklinen, but the most popular are Luxe Sateen and Classic Percale.
+Brooklinen offers four styles of sheets, but the most popular are Luxe Sateen and Classic Percale.
 Here’s a quick overview of all of the Brooklinen sheet sets:

 Classic Percale — Made of 100% long-staple cotton with a thread count of 270.
-Design to be the best blend between quality and value, and yet offer a cooling surface for hotter sleepers.
+Design to be the best blend between quality and value, while offering a cooling surface for hotter sleepers.

 Luxe Sateen — Also made with long-staple cotton, only these have a thread count of 480.
 These are what you’d consider “affordable luxury” sheets in that they’re really nice, yet the price is reasonable.

 Washed Linen Sheets — Made from French and Belgian flax and individually garment dyed in Portugal, these linen sheets are incredibly popular and are a good option for hot and sweaty sleepers who want an opulent set of sheets.
 They are definitely on the more expensive side, with a queen size sheet set selling for around $250, but for linen sheets this price tag is actually only slightly on the high end of average.
-In general, when you are going for linen sheets, you are going for a more luxurious product, no matter who is making them.
+In general, when you are going for linen sheets, you are going for a more luxurious product, no matter the manufacturer.

 Heathered Cashmere — Combining cotton and Himalayan cashmere, these sheets are super soft and luxurious.
 If you are looking for a set of sheets that will be a bit more warm and snuggly, cashmere is probably the way to go.
-These are a limited run offering from Brooklinen, so things might change depending on when you are reading this, but currently the heathered cashmere sheets are Brooklinen’s most expensive collection.
+These are a limited run offering from Brooklinen, so things might change, but currently the heathered cashmere sheets are Brooklinen’s most expensive collection.
 You can get a queen size cashmere sheet set for around $280.